Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-61-violence.md

 That left Nomuk and Ferd, who looked down at Tooko with a playful head-tilt.

-“You put us in *orbit,* yes?”
+"You put us in *orbit,* yes?"

-“Yeah, big guy.”
+"Yeah, big guy."

-“Then we lift,” he proclaimed.
+"Then we lift," he proclaimed.
 There would be no escape for Tooko.

 Oh well, it wasn’t like they’d be doing much of anything else for the next day or so anyway...